sesamesoftware/DeploymentGuide/Datasources/Blackbaud.md

 2. From the front page of the RJ UI, go to the left hand side and click **Datasources --> New Datasource**
 3. On the next screen, choose a label for your Datasource.
    1. Recommended: ‘Source Blackbaud’ or something similar.
-   2. Select Blackbaud Template
+   2. Select Blackbaud Template.
-   3. Click Save
+   3. Click Save.
 ![Blackbaud FE NXT Datasource](../images/blackbaud.png)
 4. Logon Information Section
    1. Subscription Key: *Subscription key which provides access to the API.
 Found in your Profile.*